Neil V Hernandez

 Dr. Hernandez teaches introductory and advanced public and nonprofit management courses, and he draws from his extensive experiences in government agencies, from executive leadership and management to front-line roles.
 From 2002 to 2010, he served as the Commissioner of the NYC Department of Juvenile Justice.
 He led approximately 1,000 staff, administered an overall budget of more than $100 million, and managed over 15 detention facilities and group homes for youth in family and criminal court proceedings.
 Before the Marxe School, he served as an asylum officer at US Citizenship & Immigration Services (USCIS) between 2017 and 2019.
 He adjudicated over 450 applications of people from all parts of the world who sought refuge in the United States.

 Informed by practice, Dr. Hernandez’s research focuses on policy implementation.
 He advances an analytical framework, “policy innovation through bureaucratic reorganization,” which explains how policies are affected via reorganization of the policy implementation process from the top of organizations.
-In “Labor Secretary Frances Perkins Reorganizes Her Department’s Immigration Enforcement Functions, 1933-1940,” he shows how the Secretary eased immigration exclusion and expulsion activities to help newcomers.
-This research was recognized by the Society for History in the Federal Government with its 2024 Article Prize
+In two articles, published in the Journal of Policy History and Social Science History (forthcoming), he shows how the President and his political appointees eased and tightened immigration exclusion and expulsion activities to help and hinder newcomers in the first half of the 20th century.
+The first article was recognized by the Society for History in the Federal Government with its 2024 Article Prize.

 His research examines policy implementation from the ground level, too.
 His study of the US asylum system seeks to better understand how applications for humanitarian protection are adjudicated, especially since USCIS is seemingly overwhelmed with these.
 Nonetheless, it is responsible for making fair decisions.